ettalha0x/customer-feedback-platform/README.md

 ## Getting Started

-Follow these instructions to set up and run the project locally using Docker.
+Follow these instructions to set up and run the project locally.

 ### Prerequisites

-- Docker
-- Docker Compose
 - GitHub account
 - Visual Studio Code with the Codespaces extension